|

 (a) Check that the distributor rotor is in position.

-(b) Check that the L.T. connections on the coil and distributor are clean
+(b) Check that the L.T. connections on the coil and distributor are clean and tight.

 (c) Check that the distributor points are -